Senior Fall Reduction is top 10 Focus of in-home care services and 3 steps to take

-Senior Fall prevention is an essential part of Home Care, especially for those individuals facing physical, medical or cognitive challenges.
+Senior Fall reduction is an essential part of Home Care, especially for those individuals facing physical, medical or cognitive challenges.
 Falls are the number one reason for admission to skilled nursing facilities and they are a major factor in 40 % of all admissions for any reason.
 One in three seniors fall each year.

 Falls may be expected or routine for young children, but they can be devastating for older adults and can happen with even routine activities if basic steps are not taken to minimize the risk.
-That’s why senior fall prevention should be a major part of a healthy aging program.
+That’s why senior fall reduction should be a major part of a healthy aging program.

 While the young boy with the broken arm loves the attention he gets from his classmates, some elderly family members may minimize falls or hide them altogether.
 A fall might mean a loss of independence, a sign of growing physical weakness, an “excuse” for the “kids” to start talking about nursing homes.

 Factors that may hinder our balance and make us more likely to fall include medical issues, physical issues, and cognitive issues.
-That’s why senior fall prevention is important to understand and to take steps to mitigate the risks.
+That’s why senior fall reduction is important to understand and to take steps to mitigate the risks.

 Medical Issues that lead to more falls